Landreotti/app-chat/README.md

 # app-chat
-Simple chat using Chat GPT Rest API
+This app is a simple react chat created with Vite for studing how to using Open AI Rest API.